May 20, 2020

 An Introduction to Alternative Lending

-As investors grapple with the portfolio implications of a low interest rate environment alongside a continuing search for yield, alternative lending may offer attractive absolute and risk-adjusted return characteristics.
+As investors grapple with the portfolio implications of a global pandemic, alternative lending may offer attractive absolute and risk- adjusted return characteristics.
 An allocation to alternative lending may provide investors with exposure to a secular shift in the way consumers and small businesses access capital.
 In this paper, we provide insights on this nascent asset class.

 What Is Alternative Lending?